 Update: for now, Duolingo allows all users to make unlimited mistakes without needing to watch ads or use gems.
 If this isn’t the case for you, this feature is probably still in Beta and only some users have this.

-Duolingo Plus Cost in the UK
+Super Duolingo Cost in the UK

-How much is Duolingo Plus UK?
-Duolingo Plus UK costs about £5.24 per month or £62.88 per year.
+How much is Super Duolingo UK?
+Super Duolingo costs £9.99 per month or £119.88 per year.

-Duolingo Plus Subscription Cost in Australia
+Super Duolingo Subscription Cost in Australia

-Duolingo Plus Australia costs $9.07 per month or $108.84 per year.
+In 2023, Super Duolingo in Australia costed $9.07 per month or $108.84 per year.

-How much is Duolingo Plus Canada?
+How Much is Super Duolingo in Canada?

 If you’re super into language learning (like me!), or maybe just want to get into it, you should definitely check out this book on Amazon about how to stay fluent in a language over time without losing fluency!

-They’ve added some new features to Duolingo Plus which now include the ability to practice the mistakes you make the most often, Mastery quizzes to see how much you’ve learned, and unlimited test-outs of lessons and units.
+They’ve added some new features to Super Duolingo which now include the ability to practice the mistakes you make the most often, Mastery quizzes to see how much you’ve learned, and unlimited test-outs of lessons and units.

 Although those are all awesome features, I can show you how to get most of those benefits without paying for a Duolingo subscription.